 River Canopy Zipline Expedition

-Disclosure: We did the river canopy tour last year and had a lot of fun.
+We did the Canopy River ziplinetour last year and had a lot of fun.
 We wrote it up in a blog post, so this year, they

 invited us to do the expedition for free and had their photographer document our trip.
 So this report might not be 100% unbiased, but you will see we always call a spade a spade.

 Last year my wife talked her way out, but not this year.
-After a short introduction about zipping and braking, complete with corny jokes, we were off on our expedition with Miguel, Hector, and Gerardo.
+After a short introduction about zipping and braking, complete with corny jokes, we were off on our Canopy River Zipline Expedition with Miguel, Hector, and Gerardo.

 In between ziplines there are some climb/hikes, Just about the time you are huffing and puffing and ready to stop, you get to

 the start of the next zipline.
 I love heights, but the first run that is 300 feet or so above the canyon floor is still a rush.
 The guides really do a good job getting even the most timid to pick up their knees and go.
 There is no strength required, the harness does all the work.
 All you have to do is lean back and enjoy (or if you don’t like heights, endure) the ride.
 There are about 6 or so impressive ziplines before you get down to the easier part of the expedition.